Township Assessing

 estimated true cash value of the improvements added to the property tax record is added as a new taxable value.

-WHY DID MY ASSESSMENT VALUE INCREASE?
+WHY DID MY ASSESSMENT VALUE INCREASE SO MUCH?